 Instructional Technology Services

-The CTLE offers Instructional Technology Services to faculty and students in the teaching and learning environment.
+The Center for Teaching Excellence (CTE) and the Office of Student Support and Success (OSSS) offers Instructional Technology Services to faculty and students in the teaching and learning environment.

-Faculty interested in such services can contact the CTLE Instructional Technologist/Technical Projects and Operations Manager to make an appointment.
+Faculty interested in such services can contact the CTE Instructional Technologist/Technical Projects and Operations Manager to make an appointment.
 Walk-in visits are also welcome in the Technical Resource Lab, STT589.

 - Aileen McHale

 - Loyola Science Center 578

 If you are interested in using a digital notebook, digital recorder, or alpha notebook in the classroom, the CTE has some available for faculty to borrow.
 Please complete this Learning Technologies Proposal.

 The Technical Resource Lab, located in Loyola Science Center 589, contains high-end software and hardware in a work place well-suited for collaboration.